 - a) The availability of dependable protocols is essential. - b) Developing inter-calibrated protocols can take years and this limits the development of harmonized monitoring.
-It is necessary to possess protocols that have been referenced, tested, compared and validated by the community of specialists. - c) The existence of bias in measurement must stop the use of a protocol.
+It is necessary to have protocols that have been referenced, tested, compared and validated by the community of specialists. - c) The existence of bias in measurements must stop the use of a protocol.
 The example of microplastics is important here.
-There are many studies that show very variable results according to the size of the particles considered.
-In some samples, organic non-human-origin natural fibres have been confused with micro-plastics because of the impossibility of confirming the plastic nature of certain little particles, or because of the possible contamination of samples by fibres during packaging (GESAMP, 2016).
+There are many studies that show very variable results depending on the size of the particles considered.
+In some samples, organic non-human-origin natural fibres have been confused with micro-plastics because of the impossibility of confirming the plastic nature of certain marine little particles, or because of the possible contamination of samples by fibres during packaging (GESAMP, 2016).
 These works show the limits of the development or validation of protocols suited to measuring micro-plastics ingested by various species.
-Only the taking into account of big particles that can be chemically characterised should be considered in the current context of knowledge. - d) Conservation procedures (freezing, fixing, eliminating the organic elements in the samples, etc.) must not be destructive to the plastics. - e) Common banking of the data according to recognised and validated procedures must be organised. - f) Reproducibility and representatively must be guaranteed by adopting standard operational procedures with quality assurance.
+Only big particles that can be chemically characterized should be considered within the current context of knowledge.

+- d) Conservation procedures (freezing, fixing, eliminating the organic elements in the samples, etc.) must not be destructive for the plastic marine litter items. - e) Common banking of the data according to recognized and validated procedures must be organized. - f) Reproducibility and representativity must be guaranteed by adopting standard operational procedures with quality assurance.
 Generally speaking, these standard approaches are not very well developed for harmonizing the monitoring of ingestion.
-Similarly, reference documents and methodological guides are not yet sufficiently widely circulated and used. - g) Standardization, the final stage when developing a protocol, is an aim in the context of monitoring the indicator EI 18.
+Similarly, reference documents and methodological guides are not yet sufficiently widely circulated and used. - g) Standardization, the final stage when developing a protocol, is to be aimed at within the context of monitoring the IMAP Candidate Indicator 24.

-In a recent analysis of work published between 1949 and 2015 on the ingestion of litter by macrofauna (Provencher et al., 2017), the importance of standardization of methods was noted.
-Although the number of studies differs according to the target species considered, the metrics used are common.
+In a recent analysis of the work published between 1949 and 2015 on the ingestion of marine litter by macrofauna (Provencher et al., 2017), the importance of standardization of methods was noted.
+Although the number of studies differs depending on the target species considered, the metrics used are common.
 Frequency of observation of ingestion, called frequency percentage or prevalence, is the most commonly used approach.
-For all groups, the number of ingested objects and their mass are also used, with a recent tendency to assess average values of density or weight for litter ingested.
+For all groups, the number of ingested objects and their mass are also used, with a recent tendency to assess average values of density or weight of the ingested marine litter.
 Colour and size of objects are however less considered.
 For these authors, necropsies on stranded animals, collected for other work, found dead and accidentally caught are the most frequent methods of collection.
-For turtles, retention in a care centre is a significant source of data.
+For turtles, retention in a rescue center is a significant source of data.